15 Jan 2020 - 15 Jan 2020

-This workshop will explore the many issues associated with taking on a new boarding house.
+This seminar will explore the many factors and issues associated with taking on a new Boarding House.
 Promotion to Houseparent and the associated responsibility for running a House is an exciting prospect, however it can also be a stressful period.

 This seminar will provide an opportunity to review and consider key issues relating to students, staff, policies and procedures as well as the demands of managing the physical building itself.

 10 – 10:30 Tea/Coffee on arrival

 10:30 Welcome and Introduction

 10:35 Session 1 – Key policies, procedures and protocol

 11:45 Session 2 – Reviewing the current provision

 13:30 Session 3 – Creating a development plan and nurturing House identity

 Mark has a Product Design Degree from Brunel University and a PGCE.
 His first post in independent education was as Assistant Master at Christ’s Hospital in Horsham where he held several positions including Assistant Housemaster to a junior boy’s boarding house.
 After five years he moved on to Ardingly College in West Sussex as a Head of Department and Housemaster to a joint day and boarding house.
 Mark has been an inspector on boarding inspections, an Assistant Housemaster to a girls’ boarding house and fully involved in teaching up to ‘A‘ Level.

 In 2002 Mark gave up teaching to set up Mentor Education Services Ltd, a business offering education-related consultancy services to the independent sector, initially training, interview coaching and professional development but also marketing and pre-inspection to schools both in the independent and maintained sector.